-No glyphosate herbicides are used within our vineyards.
+Minimal herbicide is used in the vineyard, with an integrated farm management approach allowing sheep to graze after harvest to control weeds and provide organic matter for the vineyard.
 We always use a very soft fungicide program and rely on organically approved sulfurs and copper as the backbone of our programs used in conjunction with canopy manipulation to reduce the incidence of pests and disease.

 It is a whollistic approach with each component affecting the next with a strong emphasis on soil and plant health as a natural deterrent to pest and disease.

 The installation of solar panels in 2013 has reduced our drawdown from the grid by 25%.
 This covers the power requirements for our water filtration and waste water processing plants.